Comparing Vine Hill Capital Investment (VCIC) and Its Rivals

 |3

-As a group, “UNCLASSIFIED” companies have a potential upside of 71.30%.
-Given Vine Hill Capital Investment’s peers stronger consensus rating and higher probable upside, analysts plainly believe Vine Hill Capital Investment has less favorable growth aspects than its peers.
+As a group, “UNCLASSIFIED” companies have a potential upside of 85.31%.
+Given Vine Hill Capital Investment’s rivals stronger consensus rating and higher probable upside, analysts plainly believe Vine Hill Capital Investment has less favorable growth aspects than its rivals.

 Profitability

-This table compares Vine Hill Capital Investment and its peers’ net margins, return on equity and return on assets.
+This table compares Vine Hill Capital Investment and its rivals’ net margins, return on equity and return on assets.

 |Net Margins